hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 }
 ```

-We can see that user `alice` read two keys, that happens, as we knew before that, during `Tx001`.
-Mathematically, the query returns the union of all read sets of all user transactions with addition of values.
+We can see that the user `alice` read two keys, as we already knew, during `Tx001`.
+Mathematically, the query returns the union of all read sets of all user transactions, in addition to their values.

 ### Query for users writes
-To query which keys were written by a specific user, including their new values, original versions, etc, we use `/provenance/data/written/{user}`GET query.
+To query which keys were written by a specific user, including their new values, original versions, etc., use the `/provenance/data/written/{user}`GET query.

-**Sign json marshalled query**
+**Sign JSON marshalled query**
 ```sh
 bin/signer -data '{"user_id":"alice","target_user_id":"alice"}' -privatekey=deployment/sample/crypto/alice/alice.key
 ```